philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 ## FlagsAssign
 ::: columns
 :::: column

-* `flagsAssign` applies the conditions sequentially and by increasing or decreasing value of `FLAG`.
+* `flagsAssign` applies the conditions sequentially, by increasing or decreasing value of `FLAG`.

-* `FLAG=0` means that none of the conditions were met and row is kept in analysis.
-This cannot be changed.

 * You can use any expression that can be evaluated _row-wise_ within the data.frame.
 In this case, `BLQ` has to exist in `pk`.
 * If you need to evaluate a condition based on multiple rows (say inadequate dosing history for a subject), do that first, and include a column representing this condition.
+* `FLAG=0` means that none of the conditions were met and row is kept in analysis.
+This cannot be customized.
 * In `Nonmem`, you can include `IGNORE=(FLAG.NE.0)` in `$DATA` or `$INFILE`.

 ::::